 The master’s in cybersecurity online program gives you advanced knowledge and hands-on experience in intelligence, critical infrastructures, and investigative principles as they relate to cybercrime.

 Master the technical skills you’ll need on the job and prepare for industry certifications like Cloud+, CYSA+, and PenTest+.
 Because Utica is a CompTIA academic partner, you’ll also receive a discount on certain exams.Explore Courses

 As a student, you’ll choose one of three specializations.
 Each is designed to provide the most up-to-date knowledge and skill sets so you can hit the ground running in the industry segment of your choice.

 Use our compare programs feature to see differences and similarities easily and find the right option for your career goals.

-M.S. in Cybersecurity: Computer Forensics
+M.S. in Cybersecurity: Digital Forensics

 - Completed application

 - Bachelor’s degree in cybersecurity or a related field with a minimum GPA of 3.0.*

 - Two letters of recommendation

 - Transcripts from all previous colleges and universities attended